 - To remove an existing tag, click the small 'X' on the tag or use the backspace key while in the input field.

 |Figure 4.
 Tagging a history will help searching for it later on.|

 Annotating a history

 Sometimes tags and names are not enough to describe the work done within a history.
-Galaxy allows you to create history annotations: longer text entries that allow more formatting options.
+Galaxy allows you to create history annotations: longer text entries that allow for more formatting options.
 Newlines and whitespace are preserved.
 Later, if you publish or share the history, the annotation will be displayed automatically - allowing you to share additional notes about the analysis.

 To annotate a history:

 - Click the annotation button at the top of the history panel.
 A larger text section will appear displaying any existing annotation (or, if there's none, italic text saying you can click on the control to create an annotation).

 - Click the annotation section.
 The larger input field will appear.